Paget's Disease of Bone - Topic Overview

 What is Paget's disease?

-tissue is broken down and absorbed into the body, then rebuilt with new cells.
+tissue is constantly being broken down, absorbed into the body, and then rebuilt with new cells.

-In the early stages of Paget's disease, bone tissue is broken down and absorbed
+- In Paget's disease, bone tissue is broken down and absorbed

 the body speeds up the bone rebuilding process.
 But this new bone is often weak

 Paget's disease is most common in people older than 50, and the risk of getting it increases with age.
 Most people who have it are able to lead normal lives.

 What causes Paget's disease?